sebilune/cat-terminal/README.md

 ### Step 4: Restart Your Terminal

-Now that the Cat Configuration is installed, you need to restart your terminal to see the changes.
+Now that the theme is installed, you need to restart your terminal to see the changes.
 Close your current terminal session and open a new one.
 Enjoy your new Cat Configuration!